mikenguyen13/data_analysis/_book/17-marginal-effect.md

 +----------------+----------------------------------------------------------------------------------------------------+
 | **Discrete**   | The change in $E[Y|X]$ when $X$ increases by one unit (also called an **incremental effect**).     |
 +----------------+----------------------------------------------------------------------------------------------------+

+: Interpretation of Marginal Effects by Variable Type

 For example, in a **binary variable case** (e.g., a dummy variable for gender), the marginal effect is: